echo-lalia/MicroHydra/README.md

 # Installing Apps:
 Apps are designed to work very simply in this launcher.
-Any Python file placed in the "apps" folder on the flash, or the SD card, will be found and can be launched as apps.
+Any Python file placed in the "apps" folder on the flash, or the SD card, will be found and can be launched as an app.
+This works with .mpy files too, meaning machine code written in other languages can also be linked and run as an app (though I have not tested this yet)

 This means that a simple app can be contained as one script, which will be executed when the app is selected from the launcher.
 It also means more complicated apps can place a startup file in the apps directory, which imports anything it needs from another folder in the filesystem.